 - The different channels from where information is accessed

-Getting all the data from customers can mean only one thing for a business: there are areas that need to be mended.
 Think about ways to improve the customer’s interaction.
-See if you need to overhaul the entire setup of your business or only certain parts need to be worked upon?
+See if you need to overhaul the entire setup of your business or if only specific parts need to be worked upon.

-For example: If customers complain that it takes a lot of time to get to speak a customer service representative, then employ a few more people and see if the switch works or was the problem due to a process failure and not necessarily a lack of people to handle.
+For example, if customers complain that it takes a lot of time to get to speak to a customer service representative, then employ a few more people and see if the switch works or if the problem is due to a process failure and not necessarily a lack of people to handle.

-Keep in mind that the only goal might be to convert the prospect to a customer at any cost, this is an attitude that deserves a rap on the knuckle.
-The goal is to make the experience as smooth as possible for the person, the sale will happen because of the seamless experience that you provide.
+Remember that the only goal might be to convert the prospect to a customer at any cost.
+This is an attitude that deserves a rap on the knuckle.

-No matter how much you want your customers to interact with you in a particular way, there is no way it is going to happen as there are different subsets of customers with their own set of values and expectations from your business.
+No matter how much you want your customers to interact with you in a particular way, We can’t control it.
+There are different subsets of customers with different values and expectations of your business.

 Take the time to understand why a customer behaves in a certain way and take steps to make that transaction as meaningful as possible.
-Once the entire Customer Journey Map is ready, make sure that you go through each of the processes multiple times before declaring it as final.
+Once the map is ready, go through each process multiple times before declaring it final.
 Also, add one or two stakeholders with a different point of view to ratify the document.

 And, get set on your first customer journey map with SurveySparrow.
 It’s free to try.
 Why don’t you take it for a spin?